 This website is owned by Michael J. Denk, Attorney at Law and all Beneficiary Deeds and other documents are custom-drafted by his law office.
 He has practiced law in the State of Missouri for 31 years and presently maintains his office in Saint Louis County, Missouri.
-If you wish to retain his law office for personal legal services in the drafting and filing of a Missouri Beneficiary Deed for you or if you have any questions then you are welcome to contact his office directly for more information about costs and procedures.
+If you wish to retain his law office for personal legal services in the drafting and filing of a Missouri Beneficiary Deed for you or if you have any questions then you are welcome to contact him directly at (636) 230-3100 for more information.

 It's simple... do it right the first time with a professionally drafted and unique Missouri Beneficiary Deed™ and at a very reasonable cost.
 Read through the five pages of this website to learn more.

 The Missouri NonProbate Transfers Law (as set forth in Chapter 461.003 - 461.081 of the Missouri Revised Statutes) allows an owner of real property located in the State of Missouri the ability to avoid the probate process for such real property by creating and recording a special type of real estate deed known as a Beneficiary Deed.

 1. A Beneficiary Deed is a unique type of real estate deed which transfers an owner's interest in real estate (upon the death of the owner) to the beneficiaries named in the deed, thereby avoiding the probate process.